-The comment period on the draft National Pollutant Discharge Elimination System water quality permit for the U.S. Oil refinery in Tacoma ended Aug.
-9, 2019.
+We issued the final National Pollutant Discharge Elimination System water quality permit for the U.S. Oil refinery in Tacoma on Dec.
+12, 2019.

 The refinery began operating in 1957, and has about 190 employees.
 Owned by ParPacific, and doing business as U.S. Oil, it processes crude oil into a variety of petroleum products.

 - At full production, the refinery is capable of processing approximately 42,000 barrels of crude oil each day.